-Forced birth times can create an unintended redirection for how the soul will accomplish its intentions, as it impacts the intended placement of the planets.
+Forced birth times can create an unintended redirection for how the soul will accomplish its intentions, as it impacts the placement of the planets.
 Each planet has its own frequency, its own archetype, and its own evolutionary journey; hence, the importance of its pre-planned position in the chart.
-The cosmic heredity that we depended on to guide us and give us specific tools is taken from us with a C-section.
-It’s like having one’s foundation dissolve beneath your feet, or the bridge collapse just as you’re getting on.
-We have to find new ground, and another way to get to where we are going.
+The planetary information that we depended on to guide us and give us specific tools is taken from us with a C-section.
+We have to find another way to get to where we are going.
 I wonder if Fraternal Twin #2’s screaming for the first six months of his life was related to his anger over having to force his soul’s plan and overall journey (trajectory) into an energy outfit that does not reflect or support his original intentions for his life.
 And perhaps Fraternal Twin #1’s frequent displays of anger attest to that as well, even if unconsciously.

 For the record, I am not issuing any judgments about C-sections.
 I recognize that they can be necessary to save lives.
 It is also possible that the soul knew a forced birth was likely, and chose that situation for the growth it would catalyze.